adrianmoo2/Car-Racing-Multiplayer/README.md

 # Car Racing Multiplayer

-Multiplayer car racing game on both mobile and web platforms created during Summer 2018 and the 2Axion Games' Cerritos office.
+Multiplayer car racing game on playable both mobile and web created during Summer 2018 and the 2Axion Games' Cerritos office.

 ## Languages / Frameworks used